Our History

 Northwest Kidney Center adds a clinic in Bellevue, known as Lake Washington Kidney Center.

-In November 1982, we consolidated our services at 700 Broadway, now called Haviland Pavilion and home to our Broadway dialysis facility.
+In November 1982, we consolidated our services at 700 Broadway, home to our Broadway dialysis facility.

 Our hospital services program that provides acute dialysis and related treatments in many Seattle hospitals was also headquartered in the building.